Get News & Updates Directly To Your Inbox

 Over the past few decades, scientists have gained a better understanding of how addiction works.
 We now know it develops when pleasure centers in the brain get overwhelmed.
 If the brain is overwhelmed often enough, it begins to change and no longer functions like it should.

 These permanent changes cause problems.
 Focus, memory, learning, decision-making and judgement are all affected.
 Drug misuse isn’t a conscious, rational decision.
 It’s a habit engrained in a rewired brain.
-An addict craves drugs even though they know they're bad for them.
+A person with an addiction craves drugs even though they know they’re bad for them.

 Key to helping a loved one addicted to drugs or alcohol is remembering addiction is a brain disease, not a sign of weakness or poor character.